OWASP/owasp.github.io/_drafts/2020-11-xx-complimentary.md

 ## What is the problem we're trying to solve?

 Typically, for non-profits and charities, the expectation is that community leaders are members.
-OWASP is almost unique in that we don't require MembershipMembership to participate or make it mandatory for leaders.
+OWASP is almost unique in that we don't require Membership to participate or make it mandatory for leaders.

 Only 17% of OWASP leaders are members of any sort.
 The Board felt that many non-member leaders could not vote or become Board members, so they were effectively donating their time but could not influence the Foundation or our mission.
 At the September face-to-face meeting, the Board discussed various membership models and decided to offer active leaders Complimentary membership and reform Honorary Membership.